Have bad credit but need a loan? You have options.

 How to improve your credit score

-Improving your credit score can be a slow process, however it’s well worth it so that you can eventually have an easier time getting more competitive financing.
-A better credit score will also open up more options for you, and provide you with more favourable interest rates and loan terms.
+Improving your credit score can be a slow process, However, a better credit score will also open up more options for you, and provide you with more favourable interest rates and loan terms.
 Here are a few things you can do now to slowly improve your credit score:

 - Order a copy of your credit report.
 To get the most accurate picture of your current financial health, request a free credit report from one of the two major credit bureaux – Equifax or TransUnion.
 Take a look at your personal information, employment data, open accounts and balances and any other financial details listed and make sure that all of the information is accurate.
 If you see any discrepancies, dispute them with the credit bureau and the provider that reported them.